-Marlboro College’s Advanced Leadership Institute for Growing Nonprofits (ALIGN) is a unique experience designed to help people working for the greater good learn practical strategies they can easily and quickly put into action to succeed in their work, grow as leaders, and thrive in their lives.
+Marlboro College’s Advanced Leadership Institute for Growing Nonprofits (ALIGN) is designed to help people working for the greater good.
+ALIGN participants will learn practical strategies to increase day-to-day success, grow as leaders, and thrive in their lives.
 People working to make a positive difference in the world often feel like they are spread thin, not getting to spend the time on what they most love doing and not necessarily making the impact they know they can.
 To remain energized and effective on the front lines of positive community transformation, mission-driven leaders need the space, skills, and support to feed their spark.

 HOW IT WORKS